 The Indians are very kind to each other, and if one meets with any disaster, the others will wait and assist him.
 Their horses often turn their packs, and run, plunge and kick, until they free themselves from their burdens.
-Yesterday a horse turned his saddle under him upon which a child was fastened, and started to run, but those near hovered at once around with their horses so as to enclose him, and the child was extricated without injury.
-When I saw the condition of the child, I had no expectation that it could be saved alive.
-This was the second case of the kind which had occurred since I had been traveling with these Indians.
-They are so well supplied with horses, that every man, woman, and child, is mounted on horseback, and all their possessions are packed upon horses.
-Small children, not more than three years old, are mounted alone, and generally upon colts.
-They are lashed upon the saddle to keep them from falling when they sleep, which they often do when they become fatigued.
-They then recline upon the horses shoulders; and when they awake, lay hold of the whip, which is fastened to the wrist of their right hand, and apply it smartly to their horses; and it is astonishing to see how these little creatures will guide and run them.
-Children which are still younger, are put into an encasement made with a board at the back and a wicker work around the other parts, covered with cloth within and without, or, more generally, with dressed skins: and are carried upon the mothers' back, or suspended from a high knob upon the fore part of their saddles.
+Yesterday a horse turned his saddle under him upon which a child was fastened, and started to run, but those near hovered at once around with their horses so as to enclose the one 1 2 to which the child was attached, and it was extricated without hurt.
+When I saw the condition of the child.
+I had no expectation that it could be saved alive.
+This was the second case of the same kind which occurred since I had been traveling with these Indians.
+They are so well supplied with horses that every man, woman, and child, are mounted on horseback, and all they have is packed upon Small children, not more than three years old, are horses. mounted alone, and generally upon colts.
+They are lashed upon the saddle to keep them from falling, and especially when they go asleep, which they often do when they become fatigued.
+Then they recline upon the horses shoulders; and when they awake, lay hold of their whip, which is fastened to the wrist of their right hand, and apply it smartly to their horses; and it is astonishing to see how these little creatures will guide and run them.
+Children which are still younger, are put into an encasement made with a board at the back and a wicker work around the other parts, covered with cloth inside and without, or, more generally, with dressed skins; and they are carried upon the mothers' back, or suspended from a high knob upon the fore part of their saddles.

 As we recede from the mountains the climate becomes warmer.
-We encamped upon another tributary of the Co-Tai-quin-su-wa-tish, the principal chief of the Nez Percés, came to me and requested me to meet in his lodge a number of his people who had separated, husbands from their wives, and wives from their husbands, and explain to them what God had said upon the subject. dily consented, and was the more pleased with the proposal as it was without any suggestion from myself, but the result of his own reflections upon what I had before said in explaining the ten commandments.
+We encamped upon another tributary of the Columbia.
+Tai-quin-su-wa-tish, the principal chief of the Nez Perces, came to me and requested me to meet in his lodge a number of his people who had separated, husbands from their wives, and wives from their husbands, and explain to them what God had said upon the subject.
+I readily consented, and was the more pleased with the proposal as it was without any suggestion from myself, but the result of his own reflections after what I had before said in explaining the ten commandments.
 When they were assembled, I read to them about the relative duties of husbands and wives, and of parents and children.
-I commented upon the subject, and told them that when they marry it must be for All but two agreed to go back to their former husbands and wives.
+I commented upon the subject and told them, that when they marry it must be for life.
+All but two agreed to go back to their former husbands and wives.
 It was interesting to see that they are ready to practice instructions as soon as received.
-The chief said they desired me to instruct them in all that God has commanded; for they wish to do right.
+The chief said they desired me to instruct them in all that God has said; for they wish to do right.
 After I left them, they stayed a long time in the lodge of the chief, which was near my tent, and I heard them conversing on the subject until I went to sleep, which was at a late hour.
-They all shook hands with me when I left them, and said my words were "tois" (good.)
+They all shook hands with me when I left them and said my words were "tois" (good.)